 American Express has been busy over the past few months adding new benefits to their travel credit cards, trying to keep customers around when travel is on hold.
 But one change to the Platinum Card® from American Express sticks out above the rest.

 As travel unraveled last spring, American Express added a brand new $200 travel credit for purchases through Amextravel.com, Amex’s travel portal.
-This is different (and much easier to use) than the Platinum card’s existing $200 annual airline fee credit.
+This is different (and much easier to use) than the Platinum card’s existing up to $200 annual airline fee credit.

-Platinum cardholders can use this brand new credit to book flights, hotels, and more through Amextravel.com.
+Platinum cardholders can use this brand-new credit to book flights, hotels, and more through Amextravel.com.
 It’s available for many cardholders who renew their accounts through March 2021.
 And it’s eligible for travel purchases from Aug.
 1, 2020, all the way through Dec.
 31, 2021 – so there’s no rush to use it.
 Just put the charge on your Platinum card and it should kick in automatically.

 But not so fast: Not every single Platinum cardholder will automatically get this credit.
 It’s unclear why some cardholders make the cut and others don’t, but American Express has made clear that only “select” cardholders will get the credit.
 It’s possible that some cardholders who accepted a massive retention offer of points or cashback won’t get this additional travel credit upon renewal.